christianalfoni/reactx/README.md

 ## Why Mobx Reactive?

 Mobx at its core is a performant and flexible reactive system.
 It was originaly introduced for classes, but as React has evolved it is time to rethink how **simple** Mobx can be.
-With a single `reactive` primitive, transparent observation in components and functional patterns for state management it has never been simpler to embrace external state management in React.
+With a single `reactive` primitive, transparent observation in components and functional patterns for state management it has never been simpler to embrace external state management with benefits such as:

-When we state **external state management** it means that you treat React as a pure view layer.
-That means your state management IS the application and React just derives the current state of your application to produce an interface.
-This is a different perspective of building apps which has the following benefits:

-- Work with state management complexity outside the reconciler
+- 🕸 Handle state management complexity without the overhead of the reconciler
-- Work with mutable state using plain JavaScript
+- 🍎 Use plain JavaScript to mutate state
-- A component tree with mostly local React state, making it more flexible to change
+- 🌲 Gain flexibility in adjusting your UI as components or mostly local state, if any
-- Derive the state to other targets than the web, or other devices
+- 📺 Derive the state to different targets like web, reactive native or just a mobile web version

+## Mental Model

+With **Mobx Reactive** think about the state management as the application itself.
+React just derives a view from that state.
+The goal is to make your components as minimal and simple as possible.
+There is enough complexity in components with elements, styling and dynamic content.
+Use **Mobx Reactive** to handle the complexity of state management.

 Explore the **patterns** that will help you build performant and complex state management in React applications.